mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/aws/_index.md

     "coldstart_aws_interval"
     "Probability of a cold start happening before minute X" >}}

-An idle instance almost always stays alive for at least **25 minutes**.
-Then, the probability of it being disposed slowly starts to grow and reaches 100% somewhere after **1 hour** since the last request.
+Sometimes, cold starts happen as soon as **5 minutes** after the previous request.
+The probability of an idle instance being disposed slowly starts to grow and reaches 100% around **17 minutes** since the last request.

+These numbers are significantly lower than in some of the reports from the previous months.

 Read more: [When Does Cold Start Happen on AWS Lambda?](/serverless/coldstarts/aws/intervals/)